-- ■ Exceeding the Temperature Limit setting - Setup changes to the control input - Power loss with Power Up Enable feature turned off - Input errors such as T. Over, T. Under, S. Over, and S. Under
+- Exceeding the Temperature Limit setting - Setup changes to the control input - Power loss with Power Up Enable feature turned off - Input errors such as T. Over, T. Under, S. Over, and S. Under

-Available full scale current and power are determined by the heater resistance, Max Current setting, and Heater Range.
+Available full scale current and power for output 1 are determined by the heater resistance, Max Current setting, and Heater Range.

-Specifications of the heater outputs are provided on the Technical Specifications page at https://www.lakeshore.com/336.
-Heater theory of operation is provided in section 2.5.
-Various heater installation considerations are provided in section 3.8.
+Specifications of the heater outputs are provided in section 1.6.
+Heater theory of operation is provided in section 2.4.
+Various heater installation considerations are provided in section 3.6.